 The anticipation of going to see the newly released Joker movie was almost as scary as the movie itself.
 This year’s Joker film certainly isn’t the best movie of all time, not even the best superhero of all time.
-However in the current landscape of “gigantic” movies where the universe always seems to be under threat, Joker really serves as a real palate cleanser from the Endgames and Shazams of the world.
+However, in the current landscape of “gigantic” movies where the universe always seems to be under threat, Joker really serves as a real palate cleanser from the Endgames and Shazams of the world.

-Knight Joker was played by the late Heath Ledger, who’s performance not only earned him an Academy Award but for many has hands down given the world the best performance of the character the world could have expected.
+Knight Joker was played by the late Heath Ledger whose performance not only earned him a posthumous Academy Award for Best Supporting Actor but for many has hands down given the world the best performance of the character we could ever expected.

 Joker might not be the most original movie in the world, as it admittedly follows the same beats as 1976’s “Taxi Driver”.
-However it still breathes some fresh air into the stale overabundant comic book film industry.
+However, it still breathes some fresh air into the stale overabundant comic book film industry.
 It shows that an R-rated movie can make money, have mass appeal and just have a simple story that doesn’t have to end with a big explosion or fight with aliens.
 There shouldn’t be a set formula, and this movie leaves that formula at the door and does its own thing.

-After three weeks of the release, “Joker” has made a total of $264 million in the United States, and over $800 million worldwide.
+After three weeks of the release, Joker made a total of $264 million in the United States, and over $800 million worldwide.
 It has become the highest grossing R-rated movie, beating 2018’s “Deadpool 2”.

 With an audience score of 89 percent on Rotten Tomatoes at the time of publication, the movie is seemingly on its way to join the Billion Dollar Club before its theatrical run is over.